Best stick vacuum cleaners in Australia for 2024: the top powerful and convenient cordless vacuums

 Unencumbered with a long power cable or the added weight of a barrel, cordless vacuums are a lot more convenient for most users, being easier to manoeuvre and offering more versatile cleaning functionality.
 The versatility comes from many of the best cordless vacuums converting into handheld units that can be used in your car or boat, plus others can mop hard floors as well.

 To help you find the best cordless vacuum for your needs, the TechRadar Homes team, and a select group of experienced reviewers, have tested dozens from different brands and at different price points.
-For each review, we assess each model's cleaning power on hard floor and carpet, how well it copes with different kinds of cleaning tasks (including pet hair), as well as things like battery life, comfort of use and manoeuvrability, effectiveness of any extra tools, and value for money.
+For each review, we assess a model's cleaning power on hard floor and carpet, how well it copes with different kinds of cleaning tasks (including pet hair), as well as things like battery life, comfort of use and manoeuvrability, effectiveness of any extra tools, and value for money.
 The only exception in this list is the best budget pick below – while we haven't tested it ourselves, user reviews are too good to ignore.

 Recent updates